K-Wu/K-Wu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Kun is currently a third-year Ph.D. student at UIUC, advised by Prof. Wen-mei Hwu.
+Kun Wu is currently a third-year Ph.D. student at UIUC, advised by Prof. Wen-mei Hwu.
 His research interest lies in compilers and libraries for graphic-processing units and parallel computer architecture.

 Kun received his bachelor's degree (with distinction) in Electronic Engineering from Tsinghua University.
 Before that, as a senior undergraduate, he published one first-authored paper in Design Automation Conference under the supervision of Prof. Yuan Xie and Prof. Yu Wang.
 He took software engineering internship at Microsoft Research Asia for six months.